-- Form 3, 4 and 5 Social football which is an in-house tournament played on the Grammar fields.
-(7 aside).
+- Form 3, 4 and 5 Social football, an in-house tournament played on the Grammar fields (7-aside)

 - Forms 6 and 7: 1st, 2nd or 3rd XI (if you are successful at the trial)

-Do I have to trial if I just want to play social football?
+Do I have to trial if I just want to play 7-aside social football?
 No. You need to get together with a group of like-minded friends and register a team at the appropriate year level.
 However, you must ensure that none of your team members are in the A1 team.
-If they do make it, you can replace them at a later date by letting Mr Keshwara know.
+If they do make it, you can replace them at a later date by letting G. Maguire know.

 When are football trials for the 1st XI and A grade teams?
-1st XI trials are held in Week 9.
-Several unsuccessful students from the 1st XI trials will then be eligible to trial for either the 2nd and 3rd XI teams.
+1st XI trials are held in Week 9 or Week 10 of Term 1.

 Where can I find information on the trial dates?
 On this page below.
-Also, please listen carefully to notices in assembly.
-Information about successful students at trials will be posted on the Football noticeboard.
-This can be found on the lower floor of the main block, underneath the Deans’ Suite.
+Also, listen to notices in assembly.
+Information about successful students at trials will be posted on the Football page of GrammarNet.

 If I don’t make an A grade or 1st to 3rd XI team, what happens next?
 You can still play Football at the School – don’t worry!